NVIDIA/cuda-quantum/docs/sphinx/using/basics.rst

 .. tab:: Python

-  The :func:`cudaq.sample` method takes a kernel and it arguments as inputs, and returns a :class:`cudaq.SampleResult` to the programmer.
+  The :func:`cudaq.sample` method takes a kernel and its arguments as inputs, and returns a :class:`cudaq.SampleResult` to the programmer.
 This result dictionary contains the distribution of measured states for the system.
   Continuing with the GHZ kernel defined in :ref:`Building Your First CUDA Quantum Program <building-your-first-kernel>`, we will set the concrete value of our `qubit_count` to be two.
 The following will assume this code exists in